-The fixed component of the NEOs' compensation is essentially composed of the base salary which, as discussed above, is aimed to represent 25% of their total compensation.
-The components forming the remaining 75% aim at rewarding short to long-term objectives and are composed of (i) an annual incentive (bonus) compensation (100% performance based, determined on a yearly basis), and (ii) Option grants.
+In respect of the 2018 Financial Year End, the fixed component of the NEOs' compensation composed of the base salary which, as discussed above, is aimed to represent 25% of total compensation.
+The components forming the remaining 75% aim at rewarding short to long-term objectives and are composed of (i) an annual incentive (bonus) compensation (100% performance based, determined on a yearly basis), and (ii) long-term incentive compensation in the form of Options and RSU grants.